olochua/ECEN303-Fall2015/Challenges/4challenge.md

     Sequence3.append(math.sqrt(Sequence1[trial2]**2 + Sequence2[trial2]**2))
 ```

-Plot the empirical distributions associated with `Sequence1`, `Sequence2`, `Sequence3` using binning/quantization or cummulative distribution functions.
+Plot the empirical distributions associated with `Sequence1`, `Sequence2`, `Sequence3` using binning/quantization or cumulative distribution functions.

 * What is the type of random variable `Sequence1`?
 * What is its mean and variance?